Cycling Lake Sabrina

 Ride 15.7 miles gaining 4,886’ at 5.8% average grade.

-Visit our Owens Valley Top World Bike Climb Area page.
+Visit our Owens Valley Top World Bike Climb Area page for more information on other climbs in this area.

 Easterly view of Lake Sabrina.